-In 2012, Hanauer architected a team that advanced to the Western Conference Championship for the first time in club history.
-Sounders FC also became just third team in the 99-year history of the tournament to win three consecutive Lamar Hunt U.S. Open Cup championships (2009, 2010, 2011), and just the second to qualify for four consecutive finals (2009, 2010, 2011, 2012).
-This success helped Hanauer be retained as the team’s general manager in the first-ever fan vote in American professional sports history.
+Under Hanauer, Sounders FC became just the third team in the 99-year history of the Lamar Hunt U.S. Open Cup to win three consecutive championships (2009, 2010, 2011), and just the second to qualify for four consecutive finals (2009, 2010, 2011, 2012).
+This success helped Hanauer be retained as the team’s General Manager in the first-ever fan vote in American professional sports history.
 A total of 13,755 votes were submitted during the two-month window and he received 96.3-percent of the votes for retention.
-Hanauer was also honored as the 2012 Executive of the Year at the 78th MTR Western Sports Star of the Year Awards, given to an individ- ual for contributions to the success of the regional sports industry.
+Hanauer was also honored as the 2012 Executive of the Year at the 78th MTR Western Sports Star of the Year Awards, given to an individual for contributions to the success of the regional sports industry.

-Hanauer has not only guided Seattle to success on the field, but he is largely responsible for the club’s off the field achievements as well.
-Sounders FC has set the league attendance record each sea- son since 2009, averaging 44,038 in 2013, over 20,000 more than the next- closest team.
-Seattle hosted the second-largest crowd for a standalone MLS match when 67,385 packed CenturyLink Field for a Cascadia Cup match against the rival Portland Timbers.
+Hanauer has not only guided Seattle to success on the field, but he is largely responsible for the club’s off-the-field achievements as well.
+Sounders FC topped its own year-over-year MLS attendance record for five consecutive seasons, averaging 44,038 in 2013, over 20,000 more than the next- closest team.
+Seattle hosted the second-largest crowd for a standalone MLS match when 67,385 packed CenturyLink Field for a Cascadia Cup game against Portland that same year.

 Since 2001, Hanauer has been associated with the highest level of soccer played in Seattle.
-He first joined the ownership group of the Sounders fran- chise in the United Soccer League’s First Division, and later became majority shareholder and general manager.
+He first joined the ownership group of the Sounders franchise in the United Soccer League’s First Division, and later became Majority Shareholder and General Manager.
 His first season in that role, 2002, was rewarded with Seattle going 23-4-1 — the second-best record in league history.
-From 2004-07, the Sounders played in the USL-1 championship game three times, winning twice (2005, 2007) and also taking a Commissioner’s Cup (best record) in 2007.
+From 2004- 2007, the Sounders played in the USL-1 championship game three times, winning twice (2005, 2007) and also taking a Commissioner’s Cup (best record) in 2007.

-Hanauer also brings a great deal of “brick and mortar” business experience.
-The Hanauer family owns Pacific Coast Feather Co., the nation’s largest manufacturer of pillows, comforters, and bedding products.
-He also owns one of the largest chains of picture framing companies in the United States, as well as a small chain of pizza restaurants.
+Hanauer brings a great deal of brick-and-mortar business experience to Sounders FC.
+The Hanauer family owns Pacific Coast Feather Co., one of the nation’s largest manufacturer of pillows, comforters, and bedding products.
+He also owns one of the largest chains of picture-framing companies in the United States.

 Hanauer’s interest in soccer began at the age of three, and he saw his first NASL Sounders game at the age of eight.
 He went on to play for Mercer Island High School and remains active in the Greater Seattle Soccer League.